compchem-cybertraining/Libra_Summer_School_2024/index.md

 ### About the Winter School

 The Libra Winter School aims to provide training to graduate students, postdocs, researchers, and educators working in a broader field of nonadiabatic and excited-state dynamics as well as in computational material sciences.
 The workshop will provide conceptual and practical hands-on training in a range of methods for modeling excited state and nonadiabatic dynamics in abstract models and atomistic materials.
-Nearly all activities will leverage and showcase the capabilities of the Libra code developed by the instructor's group.
-The will learn to install and use the Libra package for building atomistic models, computing excited states of molecular and periodic systems, as well as pre- and post-processing operations, and data analysis.
-The participants will also learn to use several popular electronic structure packages such as CP2K, Quantum Espresso, and DFTB+/xTB and how these pacakges could be used with Libra to conduct atomistic modeling of the excited states and nonadiabatic dynamics in realistic materials.
+Nearly all activities will leverage and showcase the capabilities of the Libra code developed by the instructors group.
+They will learn to install and use the Libra package for building atomistic models, computing excited states of molecular and periodic systems, as well as pre- and post-processing operations, and data analysis.
+The participants will also learn to use several popular electronic structure packages such as CP2K, Quantum Espresso, and DFTB+/xTB and how these packages could be used with Libra to conduct atomistic modeling of the excited states and nonadiabatic dynamics in realistic materials.

 ### Keywords and topics